Blue Cat Audio - Software Made by Musicians for Musicians

 Upward Compressor

 The upward compressor can create interesting effects but can be problematic in the case of noisy input signals because it will magnify background noise.
-In this case you should first apply a gate in your signal chain to get rid of this noise before.
+In this case you should either first apply a gate in your signal chain to get rid of this noise before or use the depth parameter to limit the gain increase.

 Custom Shapes

 One of the interests of Blue Cat's Dynamics is to create your own shapes that mix these usual behaviors to create custom dynamics effects.
-For example a combination of a gate and a compressor (that can be used to increase the loudness of a noisy signal):
+For example a combination of a gate and a compressor (that can be used to increase the loudness of a noisy signal), including depth setting to limit the gain:

 Combined upper and lower curve settings

-Now that you have chosen the shape of the transfer curve, you can adjust the parameters that drive the envelope follower (the component that computes the input level).
+Now that the shape of the transfer curve is ready, you can adjust the parameters that drive the envelope follower (the component that computes the input level).

 Blue Cat's Dynamics offers several envelope detection modes.
-Unlike most dynamics processors, it lets you choose to work in intermediate modes: using a bit of Opto-style envelope detection only is possible, as well as working with half RMS / half peak envelope computation.
+Unlike most dynamics processors, it lets you choose to work in intermediate modes: using only a bit of opto-style envelope detection (feedback) is possible, as well as working with half RMS / half peak envelope computation.

 Peak versus RMS